hamzamalik22/Python-is-Fun/README.md

 3. **Hitman Code Language:**
    - Explore the world of secret languages with our Hitman Code Language generator.
 Code and decode messages using this fun and mysterious language.

+4. **Greetings App:**
+   -This Program retrieves and prints the current time in hours, minutes, and seconds, and then outputs a corresponding greeting based on the time of day: "Good morning," "Good afternoon," "Good evening," or "Good night.
+Have sweet dreams."

 ## Getting Started